timothyas/xesn/paper.md

 The package relies on a software stack that is already familiar to weather and climate scientists, and allows users to
 (1) easily deploy on GPUs,
-(2) easily use Bayesian Optimization to easily design skillful networks, and (3) scale to high dimensional, multivariate problems.
+(2) use Bayesian Optimization to easily design skillful networks, and (3) scale to high dimensional, multivariate problems.
 We have additionally provided performance results in order to help scientists scale their networks to large problems.